 Publishing Historical Records

-The Commission supports projects that publish documentary editions of historical records.
-Produced under rigorous standards, Commission-sponsored documentary projects make important primary source materials from all periods of American history more accessible and understandable.
+The Commission supports collaborative projects that publish digital editions of historical records.
+Commission-sponsored documentary edition projects make important primary source materials from all periods of American history more accessible and understandable.

 Organizations may apply through the Publishing Historical Records category, which currently has two annual deadlines.
 Grants are awarded for collecting, describing, preserving, compiling, transcribing, annotating, editing, encoding, and publishing documentary source materials online and in print.